hoverinc/state_machines-after_transition_commit/README.md

 end
 ```

+### Gotchas

+Don't trigger saves in your `after_transition_commit` block or you'll end up in an infinite loop.
+The typical use case is for queueing async jobs.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.